bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We cycled up the main trail for 1.3 km before turning left onto a logging road that looks like a wide, grassy corridor.
 After the road does an "S" bend, it straightens out and Mount Shark lies ahead.
 We managed another 2 km before stopping at an old weather station.
 The road degrades after this point, so we set off on foot.

 As we hiked up the road, I was dismayed how rapidly and utterly it degenerates.
 In some places, logs, streams, and vegetation hindered our progress, but generally the road provided a pleasant corridor.
 When we were adjacent to an open rocky drainage, I was tempted to bushwhack to it.
-Instead we pushed on, in hopes of avoiding any bushwhacking by ascending a drainage that I had seen on Google Earth.
-That turned out to be a mistake, and we had a miserable time bushwhacking to the treeline.
-However, another drainage that we passed remained on my mind, and we used it on the descent.
+Instead we pushed on, hoping to avoid bushwhacking by ascending a drainage that I had seen on Google Earth.
+That was a mistake, and we had a miserable time bushwhacking to the treeline.
+However, another drainage which we passed remained on my mind, and we used it on the descent.

 After emerging onto the open slopes, we ascended left of the ridge.
 When we were able to, we crossed over the crest.
 I would have liked to continue up the slabby ridge, but because of the strong winds, we decided to drop below the slabs and make our way to the col that splits the ridge.